seyerjo/fa2trakt/docs/03_features.md

   - **Ambiguous Pages:** Pages that don't clearly fit the expected structure for either movies or series might lead to incorrect detection.
   - **DOM Structure Change:** Changes in how FilmAffinity displays type information will break this detection.
 - **Validation Rules:** The function should return a boolean value indicating the detected type.
-- **Error Handling:** If the crucial DOM elements used for detection are missing, potentially logs `errorDetectingType` (localized) using `console.warn` as it might fallback to a default (e.g., movie), but this specific logging isn't explicitly implemented in v1.0.
+- **Error Handling:** If the crucial DOM elements used for detection are missing, potentially logs `errorDetectingType` (localized) using `console.warn` as it might fallback to a default (e.g., movie), but this specific logging isn't explicitly implemented yet.

 ## Feature 4: Trakt URL Construction

 - **ID:** FEAT-04
-- **Description:** Creates the correct Trakt.tv search URL based on the extracted title and content type.
+- **Description:** Creates the correct Trakt search URL based on the extracted title and content type.
 - **Functional Requirements:** FR-04
 - **Detailed Operation:**
   1. The `createTraktUrl(title, isSeries)` function is called with the extracted title and the detected content type.